RapidLzj/LightCurve/README.md

 Use SExtractor or photutils package to detect sources and evaluate their flux.

+### Alignment of images

+Find pointing offset between images, compared with the specified image.

 ### Differential flux calibration

 Differential Calibrate the flux of target (giving x & y) with reference stars (also x & y).